LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 ENTRYPOINT ["python", "mrn_console_rto_v2.py"]
 ```

-Please note that if you are not in the controlled network environment (like our beloved ZScaler), you can replace the ```RUN pip instal ....``` line with the following Docker instruction instead.
+Please note that if you are not in the controlled network environment (like our beloved ZScaler), you can replace the ```RUN pip instal ....``` line above with the following Docker instruction instead.

 ```Docker
 # install dependencies to the local user directory (eg. /root/.local)